SAP-samples/ui5-exercises-codejam/chapters/1.07-formatting/readme.md

 ### 6. Test the new formatting

 ➡️ Refresh the app.
-Inspect and test our new formatting.
+Inspect and test the new formatting.

-You will notice that the `stock` is color coded based on the thresholds we defined.
-You will also notice that the order button is disabled by default and always gets disabled once you enter value that is too high.
+You will notice that the `stock` is color coded based on the thresholds we defined in [step 1](#1-replace-the-text--control-for-the-stock-with-an-objectstatus).
+You will also notice that the order button is disabled by default and gets disabled when selecting a book with a lower stock than the current `<StepInput />` value.

 ![]()